weteachme/slate/source/includes/orders/_recipients.md

 ```

-This endpoint sends gift-voucher email by payment activity id.
+This endpoint sends gift-voucher email by recipient id.

 ### HTTP Request